 GoPro Hero 8 vs Osmo Pocket – which is the better camera for travel photography?
 It’s a debate I’ve had with myself many times.
 In the end, I ended up buying both devices, so I created this post to share my experience with both so you can choose the best camera for you!

-They are both amazing action cameras, but choosing between the GoPro Hero 8 and DJI Osmo Pocket will really depend on the type of trip you’re planning and activities you want to use the camera on.
-Continue reading to find out which travel camera that will suit you best!
+They are both amazing action cameras, but choosing between the GoPro Hero 8 and DJI Osmo Pocket will really depend on the type of trip you’re planning and the activities you want to use the camera for.
+Continue reading to find out which travel camera will suit you best!

 Features of the GoPro Hero 8 vs. Osmo Pocket

-Both the GoPro Hero 8 and DJI Osmo Pocket are able to record 4K and time-lapse videos, which is one of the few things that they have in common.
-They can also both record slow-motion videos in 1080p/24fps.
-I’d call this one a tie.
+Both the GoPro Hero 8 and DJI Osmo Pocket can record 4K and time-lapse videos, which is one of the few features they have in common.
+They can also record slow-motion videos in 1080p/24fps, so I’d call video quality a tie between the two cameras.
 You can see the video quality in both cameras in the videos below: